railtoolkit/railway-layer-model/docs/insights.md

 # base layer

-  what does a edge or a node represent?
+  * what does a edge or a node represent?
     * a node could be a german "Bahnhof"; or
     * a collective name of a berth grouping

-  usefullness of layer?
+  * usefullness of layer?
     * path traversel
     * A->B->C: does a train need to reverse direction in B?

 # physical layer

-  double vertex graph
+  * double vertex graph:
     * complex implementation
     * adaption of graph mit with properties :in and :out in direction of mileage
     * path from nade X to node Y with railway typical constrains: